Statistics

 BetaDiversityStatsResults

-- class onecodex.stats.BetaDiversityStatsResults(test: BetaDiversityStatsTest, statistic: float, pvalue: float, num_permutations: int, sample_size: int, group_by_variable: str, groups: set[str], posthoc: PosthocResults | None = None)
+- class onecodex.stats.BetaDiversityStatsResults(*, statistic: float, pvalue: float, alpha: float, sample_size: int, group_by_variable: str, group_sizes: dict[str, int], posthoc: PosthocResults | None = None, test: BetaDiversityStatsTest, num_permutations: int)

 A dataclass for storing the results of a beta diversity test.